alibaba/GraphScope/docs/interactive_engine/tutorial_ldbc_gremlin.md

 Sometimes, we only care about there are how many entities in the group.
 Therefore, it is unnecessary to use `group()` step to get the complete group with every entities inside it.

 We can simply use `groupCount()` step to achieve this purpose.
 The usage of `groupCount()` step is almost the same as `group()` step, but it will return the count instead of the complete group.
-For example, the following code calculates there are how many males and females in the Property Graph.
+For example, the following code calculates there are how many males and females in the graph.

 ```python
 # Count the number of males and females